Skip to content

 Factors that Impact Semen Parameters and Sperm Quality

-1. Causes of low semen volume.
-The causes of low semen volume include dehydration, retrograde ejaculation (ejaculate flows back into the bladder instead of out the urethra), lack of orgasm (SSRI’s, psychological, nerve injury), duct obstruction, the absence of the vas deferens, hypogonadism (low testosterone or DHT).
+The causes of low semen volume-related male infertility include dehydration, retrograde ejaculation (ejaculate flows back into the bladder instead of out the urethra), lack of orgasm (SSRIs, psychological, nerve injury), duct obstruction, the absence of the vas deferens, and hypogonadism (low testosterone or DHT).

-2. Causes of low sperm count.
-The causes of low sperm count include varicocele, infection, retrograde ejaculation, anti-sperm antibodies, tumors, undescended testicles, hormone imbalance, sperm duct defects, Celiac disease, testosterone replacement therapy, long-term anabolic steroid use, cancer medications (chemotherapy), certain anti-fungal and antibiotic medications, some ulcer medications, chemical exposure (like octinoxate, oxybenzone, BPA and PFC), overheating the testicles (sauna, hot tub, tight underwear, laptop use), prolonged cycling, x-rays, heavy metals, smoking, alcohol or drug abuse, excessive soy intake, stress and obesity.
+The causes of low sperm count-related male infertility include varicocele, infection, retrograde ejaculation, anti-sperm antibodies, tumors, undescended testicles, hormone imbalance, sperm duct defects, Celiac disease, testosterone replacement therapy, long-term anabolic steroid use, cancer medications (chemotherapy), certain anti-fungal and antibiotic medications, some ulcer medications, chemical exposure (like octinoxate, oxybenzone, BPA and PFC), overheating the testicles (sauna, hot tub, tight underwear, laptop use), prolonged cycling, x-rays, heavy metals, smoking, alcohol or drug abuse, excessive soy intake, stress and obesity.

-3. Sperm motility.
-Poor sperm motility can be caused by heat, smoking, alcohol, age, oxidative stress, vitamin and mineral deficiency
+Poor sperm motility-related male infertility can be caused by heat, smoking, alcohol, age, oxidative stress, and vitamin and mineral deficiency

-4. Sperm morphology.
-Low sperm morphology may be caused by heat, oxidative stress, age, alcohol intake, vitamin and mineral deficiency
+Low sperm morphology-related male infertility may be caused by heat, oxidative stress, age, alcohol intake, and vitamin and mineral deficiency

-5. DNA fragmentation.
-High DNA fragmentation may be the result of heat, coffee consumption, obesity, hormone imbalance, infection, febrile illness, diet, drug use, cigarette smoking, exposure to environmental and occupational pollutants, advanced age, and varicocele.
+High DNA fragmentation may result from heat, coffee consumption, obesity, hormonal imbalance, infection, febrile illness, diet, drug use, cigarette smoking, exposure to environmental and occupational pollutants, advanced age, and varicocele.

-Through scientifically proven nutritional, herbal, dietary, and lifestyle options such as those listed below in the research, we can address these causes of infertility in men and fix male fertility.
+Through scientifically proven nutritional, herbal, dietary, and lifestyle options, such as those listed below in the research, we can address these causes of infertility in men and fix male infertility.

 Male Infertility References: